kroketio/quart-keycloak/README.md

 - Keycloak
 - Azure AD Connect 2.0

-[quart-session](https://github.com/sferdi0/quart-session) is a requirement - used for it's session management capabilities via Redis et. al.
+[quart-session](https://github.com/sferdi0/quart-session) is a requirement - used for its session management capabilities via Redis et. al.

 # Example